pavelbelonosov/UPOS_Config_Tool/README.md

 # UPOS Config Tool

-A powerful util-application for Sberbank engineers with Java 17+, JavaFX 17+ and GraalVM 21.
+Tiny util-application for Sberbank engineers with Java 17+, JavaFX 17+ and GraalVM 21.

 ## Description